 Slacker Wines 2017 ‘Pink’ Rose of Grenache, Paso Robles

 Dry, refreshing and fuller bodied, the Pink has become a staple in the Cream fridge.
-100% saignee Grenache, the Pink get it’s rose-hued color from 1-3 hours of skin contact.
-This is a complex Rose, with notes of dried strawberries, citrus and white flowers.
-With more depth and flesh than other summer sippers, the balanced Pink is a total food wine.
-Pairs great with grilled chicken, summer vegetables or watermelon feta salad.
+100% saignée Grenache, the Pink get it’s rose-hued color from 1-3 hours of skin contact.
+This is a complex rosé, with notes of dried strawberries, citrus and white flowers.
+With more depth and flesh, the balanced Pink is a total food wine and perfect for fall in Chicago.

 Slacker Wines 2016 ‘Stereotype’ Paso Robles

-A Paso Robles Côtes du Rhône-style wine, the Stereotype is a blend of Grenache, Syrah, and Mourvèdre.
+A Paso Robles Rhône-style wine, the Stereotype is a blend of Grenache, Syrah, and Mourvèdre.
 Notes of raspberry, plum and bramble fruit are balanced with light, smooth tannins.
-Grenache lends some spice to this medium bodied red, with hints of cinnamon and anise.
+Grenache lends some spice to this medium-bodied red, with hints of cinnamon and anise.
 The Stereotype is an easy-drinker with depth.
-Light, bright and full of flavor, this is a quintessential BBQ wine - with the lazy day morning-after label to boot.
+Light, bright and full of flavor, this is a quintessential BBQ wine, or Sunday football wine complete with the lazy day morning-after label to boot.

 Slacker Wines 2016 ‘Wanna Be’ Paso Robles

 Don’t worry about dessert - the Wanna Be is a savory glass of blackberry pie.
 Jammy, full bodied and super smooth, this is Zin for your friend who doesn’t like Zin.
 This is another well balanced, fresh and fruit forward red from Slacker, with a bit of spice and sweet, smoky tobacco.
 The Zin-Syrah-Mourvedre blend make for a rich, red fruit driven wine with depth.
-Ringing in at 15% alcohol, this is the perfect wine for pizza nights, pot lucks and curry-spiced dishes.
+This is the perfect wine for pizza nights, pot lucks and curry-spiced dishes.